-You can make your guest information pack as unique as you like but always have your guests in mind when deciding what to include.
+You can make your guest information folder as unique as you like but always have your guests in mind when deciding what to include.

 If your property is pet friendly, perhaps point out your favourite dog-friendly beaches or walks in the local area; include times of year for any dog restrictions on beaches to ensure your guests are aware of these.
 Our list of woodland walks in Cornwall might also be something to consider.

 Include a list of annual events taking place nearby in your welcome folder.
 This will be handy for your guests to plan their stay; in Cornwall there are many festivals such as Boardmasters, Falmouth Oyster Festival, while Newquay Fish Festival is always popular in September.